patiln31/work-hours-calculator/SUPABASE_SETUP.md

   ON time_entries_history FOR INSERT
   WITH CHECK (auth.uid() = user_id);

--- Admin users can view all entries (replace with your admin email) CREATE POLICY "Admin can view all time entries"
+-- Admin users can view all entries
+CREATE POLICY "Admin can view all time entries"
   ON time_entries FOR ALL
   USING (
     EXISTS (
       SELECT 1 FROM auth.users
       WHERE auth.users.id = auth.uid()
-      AND auth.users.email = 'your-admin-email@company.com'
+      AND auth.users.email = 'nilesh_patil@acedataanalytics.com'
     )
   );

--- Admin users can view all edit history (replace with your admin email) CREATE POLICY "Admin can view all edit history"
+-- Admin users can view all edit history
+CREATE POLICY "Admin can view all edit history"
   ON time_entries_history FOR ALL
   USING (
     EXISTS (
       SELECT 1 FROM auth.users
       WHERE auth.users.id = auth.uid()
-      AND auth.users.email = 'your-admin-email@company.com'
+      AND auth.users.email = 'nilesh_patil@acedataanalytics.com'
     )
   );